 Do you like sheet masks?
 I’m not a sheet mask lover.
 I didn’t really notice much after I’ve used them.
 I’ve tried thousands from Korea and all sorts.
 I have my little beauty ritual, which is I put apricot oil on my skin after I wash and exfoliate it and I’m good to go.

 That’s so simple.
 What do you think about the super elaborate skincare routines people share on social media?
 I am far too busy and I’ve tried everything on the market and there’s no miracles in anything.
 There’s nothing that’s going to get rid of a line and there’s nothing that takes away spots.
 There’s laser and I’m a huge fan of laser because that does take away spots and evens out your skin.
 I get something called Pico, which you can get done and walk out to dinner and no one knows you had anything done.
 It gets rid of your dark spots, which is so nice.
 I’m a pretty basic person when it comes to how I take my makeup off and how I wash my face.
 Truthfully, I don’t wear as much makeup as I used to.

+Last question: you once did a beauty tutorial with Meghan Markle in the back of a moving car in her pre-duchess days.
+How did that come together?
 It was when I was with the brand to demonstrate how regular people do their makeup in the back of a car and I was giving her a lesson on how to do it.
 It was really fun and she is a doll.
 We traded phone numbers and texted for a long time and I didn’t hear from her.
 She was telling me about this new boyfriend she had who lived in the UK and I did not even ask who he was [laughs].
 She’s awesome.
 I love her.
 I’m so excited about everything that has happened in her life; it’s well-deserved.